Bristol Myers to pay up to $1.38 billion to develop, sell Agenus's cancer therapy

 The biotech company will retain options to conduct clinical studies under the development plan, and to test it in combination with certain other pipeline assets, and will co-promote AGEN1777 in the United States after commercialization.

-Agenus plans to file a marketing application for the therapy with the U.S. Food and Drug Administration in the second quarter of this year, the company said.
+Agenus plans to file application to begin human trials for the therapy with the U.S. Food and Drug Administration in the second quarter of this year, the company said.

+(This story corrects to “application to begin human trials” from “marketing application” in last paragraph)

 Reporting by Trisha Roy in Bengaluru; Editing by Ramakrishnan M.